 Smithville Lake

-Location: 16311 County Road DD, Smithville, MO
+Address: 16311 County Road DD, Smithville, MO

-Smithville lake is large and regularly stocked, making for catching different species of catfish, bluegill and bass a delight.
+Smithville Lake is large and regularly stocked, making for catching different species of catfish, bluegill and bass a delight.

-The area is known for its recreational attractions, so consider other activities, such as wildflower spotting, swimming and playing, while there.
+The area is known for its recreational attractions, so consider other activities, such as wildflower spotting, swimming and playing while there.

 Shawnee Mission Park Lake

-Location: 7900 Renner Road, Shawnee, KS
+Address: 7900 Renner Road, Shawnee, KS

 Bass and crappie are the perfect targets for beginners, and they are plentiful in this spot.
 They are fun to catch, put up a bit of a fight and most of the time can be caught from the shore.
 This lake also releases rainbow trout in February, March and October for those more experienced or wanting to fly fish.